 Digging deeper - Summer borders

-Trelissick's summer borders are in full bloom during August, showing off a spectacular variety of colours and textures.
+Trelissick's garden borders are in full bloom during summer, showing off a spectacular variety of colours and textures.

 The borders have been an key feature of Trelissick garden since the nineteenth and early twentieth centuries.
 Back then the borders were linear, fairly thin and full of spring flowering shrubs such as azaleas.
 Much has changed much over the years, now we use the borders to enhance the gardens, extend the season of interest and provide summer and autumn colour.
 Very deep, richly planted borders sweep around the large, luxuriant main lawn.
 Here you'll find a mix of trees, shrubs, herbaceous perennials, evergreens and bulbs